 In other words, it is a matter of constructing images of the facial expression of the universal emotions consistent with the universality of the expression and the recognition of the basic emotions.
-As for fear and disgust, Ekman, Friesen and Tomkins (1971) concede that difficulties in the univocal identification of those emotions prevented them from obtaining
+As for fear and disgust, Ekman, Friesen and Tomkins (1971) concede that difficulties in the univocal identification of those emotions prevented them from obtaining the hoped-for number of photographs, without, however, explaining or drawing any conclusion from this observation.

 To return to the POFA set obtained from actors moving their face according to the indications produced by the FAST, one observes that they proceed more from a mosaic than from a transfer of the "real" onto paper or screen.
 They are the final result of a particular arrangement of a number of images that have circulated in the hands of researchers, actors and observers according to a tautological relationship between the proof and the tool of the proof, being transformed into a consensual object whose faculty is to provoke a unique meaning - for example, the exclusive function of a photograph of a facial expression of fear is to evoke fear - independent of the age or sex of the subjects represented or of the observers.
-By considering their utilization in the context of experiments in the cognitive neurosciences, I will now interrogate their part in the construction of a difference between adolescents and adults, but also between young girls and young boys, in the management of emotional information.
+By considering their utilization in the context of a difference between adolescents and adults, but also between young girls and young boys, in the management of emotional information.
 In other words, I hope to understand how these purportedly universal emotional stimuli participate, through the visual translation of fMRI, in producing specific characteristics, in this case of age and sex.

-From Photography to Scan Image of Adolescent Emotions: A Visual Translation that Produces Age and Sex.
+From Photography to Scan Image of Adolescent Emotions : A Visual Translation that Produces Age and Sex.